 - 2 How to Fix 500 Internal Server Error?

-It’s an HTTP status code error usually on the server’s side which indicates that there’s something wrong with the connectivity.
+It’s an HTTP status code error, usually on the server’s side, indicating something wrong with the connectivity.
 Instead of specifics, a suggestion of a list is given to you of what could have gone wrong by your browser.

 How to Fix 500 Internal Server Error?

-It is essential to know about 500 Internal Server Error because it can even occur during online transactions and might cost you double or the duplicated times of the original payment.
+Knowing about 500 Internal Server Errors is essential because they can even occur during online transactions and might cost you double or duplicate the original payment.

-Moreover, the error could solely be the website’s then your Internet or its speed.
-Therefore, this issue is not yours to troubleshoot but you can give fixing it a try from your end.
+Moreover, the error could be the website’s then your Internet or speed.
+Therefore, this issue is not yours to troubleshoot, but you can try fixing it from your end.

-Multiple ways to fix 500 Internal Server Error are:
+Multiple ways to fix 500 Internal Server Errors are:

 Method #1 Refresh Your Web Page

-If the fault lies amidst the webserver and its page, it will be clarified once you reload the web page.
-You can easily find the above logo on the top left of your web page in your browser.
+If the fault lies amidst the web server and its page, it will be clarified once you reload it.
+You can easily find the above logo on your browser’s top left of your web page.
 Hit it once or multiple times to reload the web page.
-Sometimes, multiple requests to access the website can result in an overload to the server and make it crash.
-Hence, it is worth the try to reload the page and to give it another shot to clear the bug.
+Sometimes, multiple requests to access the website can overload the server and make it crash.
+Hence, it is worth the try to reload the page and give it another shot to clear the bug.

 Method #2 Clear Your Cache

-Cache memory is like a pocket memory – easy to access and store.
-This memory is taken by your browser to store your website data that is accessed frequently and sometimes, takes it for granted and displays a pre-existing copy of your website.
-Therefore, any changes made by the website’s server will not be reciprocated or seen in yours, as long as your previous copy of the site is displayed.
+Cache memory is like pocket memory – easy to access and store.
+Your browser takes this memory to store your website data that is accessed frequently and, sometimes, takes it for granted and displays a pre-existing copy of your website.
+Therefore, any changes made by the website’s server will not be reciprocated or seen in yours as long as your previous site copy is displayed.

 You Might Be Facing: Your Computer is Low on Memory Error

-Hence, go to your Browser History and clear it regularly from now onward.
+Hence, go to your Browser History and clear it regularly.

-- Go to your browser and press Ctrl + H or go to Settings -> History.
+- Go to your browser and press Ctrl + H or Settings -> History.

-- Go to the ‘Advanced’ tab and select the ‘Cookies and other site data’ and ‘Cached images and files’ to clear all the unwanted cache, or if you want to specifically clear cache of a website, you can easily do so.
+- Go to the ‘Advanced’ tab and select the ‘Cookies and other site data’ and ‘Cached images and files’ to clear all the unwanted cache, or if you want to clear the cache of a website precisely, you can easily do so.

 - Hit ‘Clear data’ and try opening the same web page again.